efairbanks/supertidebox/README.md

 6. Point your browser to [http://localhost:8090/stream.mp3](http://localhost:8090/stream.mp3)
 7. Jam out!

+## Utilities

+* `destroy.sh` destroys the last deployed instance of SuperTidebox
+* `build.sh` builds the SuperTidebox image
+* `run.sh` runs the SuperTidebox image in a new container
+* `deploy.sh` runs the previous three helper scripts in order

 ## Tips & tricks

 * When you ssh in, you will be placed in a customized [screen](https://www.gnu.org/software/screen/manual/screen.html) session